Information checkedInformation unaudited Information geprüft Information ungeprüft Corporate governance

 Corporate governance is an essential part of the LLB Group’s corporate policy.
 It ensures efficient collaboration between the management bodies and a clear balance between responsibilities and controls.

-The principles and directives defining corporate governance are laid down in two laws: “the law concerning the control and supervision of public companies” (ÖUSG) of 19 November 2009 and the Law on the Liechtensteinische Landesbank (LLBG) of 21 October 1992.
+The principles and directives defining corporate governance are laid down in two laws: the law concerning the control and supervision of public companies (ÖUSG) of 19 November 2009 and the Law on Liechtensteinische Landesbank (LLBG) of 21 October 1992.
 In addition, they are laid down in the statutes and rules of procedure of the LLB.
 These documents are based on the directives and recommendations of the “Swiss Code of Best Practice for Corporate Governance” issued by the Swiss Business Federation (economiesuisse).

 On 22 November 2011, the Liechtenstein Government as the representative of the principal shareholder, the Principality of Liechtenstein, adopted – with reference to the ÖUSG Law – a so-called participation strategy for Liechtensteinische Landesbank AG.
 This strategy defines how the Principality intends to deal with its majority shareholding in the medium and long term and therefore also provides minority shareholders with certainty in planning.

-The following corporate governance report complies with the requirements of the Corporate Governance Directive (RLCG) of the SIX Swiss Exchange Regulation, status 18 June 2021, as well as the fully revised guidelines of the Six Exchange Regulation regarding the RLCG of 10 April 2017.
-If information required by the RLCG is disclosed in the Notes to the financial statement, a corresponding reference is shown.
+The following corporate governance report complies with the requirements of the Corporate Governance Directive (DCG) of the SIX Exchange Regulation, status 18 June 2021, as well as the fully revised guidelines of the Six Exchange Regulation regarding the DCG of 10 April 2017.
+If information required by the DCG is disclosed in the Notes to the financial statement, a corresponding reference is shown.

-The corporate governance report represents the status as at 31 December 2021.
-Important changes, which may have occurred between the balance sheet date and the editorial deadline for the annual report, are clearly disclosed in the chapter “Important events since the balance sheet “ or next to the respective point in the report.
+The corporate governance report represents the status as at 31 December 2022.
+Important changes, which occurred between the balance sheet date and the editorial deadline for the annual report, are clearly disclosed in the section “Important changes since the balance sheet date” or next to the respective point in the report.